 From verbal censorship to racial bias, Andrea C Simmons, used the Royal College’s own Colour Reference Library in order to uncover spectrums of skin colour that are underrepresented in the fashion industry, creating an interactive installation at the book launch which enabled viewers to discover their Pantone skin colour.

-The truths of ordinary people are often not prioritised in the cultivation of archives, yet the internet – the archive of today – is said to democratise and distribute how information is stored.
+The truths of ‘alternative’ movements and underrepresented peoples may not be prioritised in the cultivation of archive, yet the internet – the archive of today – is said to democratise and distribute how information is stored.
 Marie Dalle’s chapter delves into an online archive of internet memes, recognising Know Your Meme as an important resource for mapping contemporary leftist politics.
 Marie traces recurrent visual codes in socialist sub-cultures with the help of the grass-roots archive.